 - Thousand Islands National Park

-Our Ontario Parks passes (annual and seasonal permits) are available for sale in provincial parks and online.
+Ontario Parks’ passes (annual and seasonal permits) are available for sale in provincial parks and online.
 These passes offer unlimited daily vehicle entry to all of Ontario’s provincial parks.

 From Voyageur Tours (dress up and paddle a canot du nord like it’s 1796!) to Spirit Walks, we’ve got lots of fun events in store that celebrate our Canadian heritage.

-So please: take the time to share this post and remind your friends and family that the free 2017 Parks Canada Discovery Passes is only good for day use at NATIONAL PARKS, not at PROVINCIAL PARKS (Ontario Parks).
+So please: take the time to share this post and remind your friends and family that the free 2017 Parks Canada Discovery Passes are used only at national parks.